ClearSkyTeam/ClearSky/README.md

 ###The new origin of PocketMine-MP (Main Project): [pmmp](https://github.com/pmmp/PocketMine-MP)
 ###We're currently working on using the new 0.16's command packets.
 Check that out at the [commands](https://github.com/ClearSkyTeam/ClearSky/tree/commands) branch.
 ###ClearSky is still experiencing freezes and memory/CPU overloads.
-If you find a solution or have an idea, please concider helping us.
+If you find a solution or have an idea, please consider helping us.

 ### Choose Language: [English](#ENG) - [Español](#SPA) - [中国](#CHINESE_1) - [日本語](#JAPANESE) - [Українська мова](#UKR) - [Bahasa Indonesia](#IDN)